ReeZey/Rizing/README.md

 # RizingAlpha

+**Was marked as read only on Sep 19, 2023**, but no longer!

 a sort of Hobby project im working on,
 right now its more of a framework for my future unity games are going to be built upon

-current unity version: `2019.4.40f1`
+current unity version: `6000.0.33f1`

 \* saves are stored in `Application.persistentDataPath`/Saves